ADF dancers: Navy event slammed over 'inappropriate' performance

 Unfortunately, the dancers behind 101 Doll Squadron, which has a history of performing at community events, have been unfairly targeted in the backlash.

-The troupe has been forced to delete its Facebook page, and make its Instagram private due to criticism over the performance.
+The troupe has been forced to delete its Facebook page and make its Instagram private after a wave of criticism of its performance.

 Some users questioned why the ADF would hire performers, whose social media pages clearly illustrated their style of dancing, to twerk at a military event amid a “political climate dominated by misogyny”.